-List 2938, No. 17.
+List 2988, No. 17.
 Paving Eighty-third street, from First avenue to Avenue A, with granite blocks.

-List 2931, No. 18.
+List 2904, No. 18.
 Laying crosswalk across One Hundred and Twenty-third street, at the easterly side of Seventh avenue.

-List 2946, No. 19.
-Curbing and flagging both sides of One Hundred and Eighteenth street, from Seventh to Eighth avenue.
+List 2904, No. 19.
+Curbing and flagging both sides of

-Seventh avenue.
+d and I wenty, each to each to

-List 2994, No. 19.
-Curbing and flagging both sides of One Hundred and Eighteenth street, from Seventh to Eighth avenue.
+One Hundred and Eighteenth street, from Seventh to Eighth avenue.
 List 2996, No. 20.
 Curbing and recurbing, flagging and reflagging, both sides of One Hundred and Fifteenth street, from Second to Third avenue.
 List 2997, No. 21.
 Curbing and recurbing, flagging and reflagging, south side of One Hundred and Twenty-fifth street, from Second to Third avenue.

+and rehagging, south side of the Hundred and Twentyfifth street; from Second to Third avenue.
-The limits embraced by such assessments include all the several houses and lots of ground, vacant lots, pieces and parcels of land situated on-

-No. 1.
-East side of Avenue St. Nicholas, extending half way to Eighth avenue, from One Hundred and Twenty-sixth street to a point distant about 469 feet north of One Hundred and Thirtieth street; west side of Avenue St. Nicholas, from One Hundred and Twenty-cighth street to a point distant about 325 feet north of One Hundred and Thirtieth street; both sides of Academy place; and One Hundred and Thirtieth street, and north side of One Hundred and Thirtieth street; and north side of One Hundred and Thirtieth street, and north side of One Hundred and Thirtieth street, and north side of One Hundred and Thirtieth street; and north side of One Hundred and Thirtieth street; and north side of One Hundred and Thirtieth street; and north side of One Hundred and Thirty-third to One Hundred and Thirty-fifth street; and east side of Edgecombe road, from One Hundred and Thirty-fifth street; and east side of Edgecombe road, from One Hundred and Thirty-fifth street.
+The limits embraced by such assessments include all the several houses and lots of ground, vacant lots, pieces and parcels of land situated on- No. 1.
+East side of Avenue St. Nicholas, extending half way to Eighth avenue, from One Hundred and Twenty-sixth street to a point distant about 469 feet north of One Hundred and Thirtieth street; west side of Avenue St. Nicholas, from One Hundred and Twentyeighth street to a point distant about 325 feet north of One Hundred and Thirtieth street; both sides of Academy place; and One Hundred and Thenty-eighth street, from Avenue St. Nicholas to One Hundred and Thirtieth street; and north side of One Hundred and Thirtieth street; and north side of One Hundred and Thirtieth street; and north side of One Hundred and Thirty-sith street; and east side of Edgecombe road, from One Hundred and Thirty-fifth to One Hundred and Thirty-sixth street.